Professional Paper and Film 2D Digitizing

 All of these mediums require specially organized spaces with corresponding conditions such as humidity and temperature and sometimes.
-Even when these conditions are met, do not age well, get wet, and even lost.
+Even when these conditions are met, they do not age well, get wet, and even lost.

 Our 2D Digitizing Services

-Our company offers following digitizing services:
+Our company offers the following digitizing services:

 Paper drawings conversion to 2D CAD files

 Digital drafts and models are much easier to store and access.
 Going digital can help decrease production costs and the amount of time your specialists spend working and correcting existing analog media.